-The Audit Committee is composed of three directors: Mr. Morrison, Dr. Morrissey and Dr. Seidenberg.
-Dr. Morrissey succeeded Mr. von Emster, who served on the Audit Committee until his resignation from the Board on May 24, 2022.
-The Audit Committee met five times during 2022.
-The Board has adopted a written Audit Committee charter that is available to stockholders on the Company's website at https://ir.veratx.com/corporate-governance-highlights.
-The information on the Company's website is not incorporated by reference into this Proxy Statement or the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2022, filed with the SEC on March 28, 2023 (the "Annual Report").
+The Audit Committee is composed of three directors: Mr. Morrison, Dr. Morrissey, and Dr. Seidenberg.
+The Audit Committee met four times during 2023.
+The Board has adopted a written Audit Committee charter that is available to stockholders on the Company's website at https://ir.veratx.com/corporate-governance/governance-highlights.
+The information on the Company's website is not incorporated by reference into this Proxy Statement or the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2023, filed with the SEC on March 27, 2024 (the "Annual Report").